Skip to content

 </html>

-A list of the basic set of meta links can be found here https://signposting.org/FAIR/#level1
+A list of the basic set of meta links can be found in the FAIR Signposting Profile: https://signposting.org/FAIR/#level1

 HTTP headers

-The metadata links can also be included in the HTTP headers of the landing page.
-This is a less common practice but can be useful for certain applications or services that rely on HTTP headers for metadata.
+The metadata links may also be included in the HTTP headers of the landing page.
+This is a useful, but less common practice.
+It is especially useful for certain applications or services that mainly rely on HTTP headers for metadata.

-This makes allows applications to discover the metadata without having to parse the HTML of the landing page.
+Including metadata links in the HTTP headers will allow applications to discover the metadata without having to parse the HTML of the landing page itself.

 Example